Harvard Law School and Harvard T.H. Chan School of Public Health

 The Juris Doctor/Master of Public Health (JD/MPH) program is offered jointly by Harvard Law School (HLS) and the Harvard T.H.
 Chan School of Public Health (Harvard Chan School).
 The objective of the program is to support and encourage individuals with an interest in public health studies in the development of interdisciplinary knowledge and skills in preparation for a career in health law, public health policy, or a related field.

 Students in the program fulfill all requirements necessary to earn a JD from HLS and an MPH from Harvard Chan School.
-Students enroll in the Health Policy Program of the MPH, and pursue a focused study track in their MPH coursework.
+Students will enroll in either the 45-credit Health Policy or 45-credit Global Health field of study, and pursue a focused study track in their MPH coursework.
+The Health Policy field of study prepares students to apply economic, legal, and political analysis to the design, implementation, and evaluation of health care and public health policies in the United States or other countries with high-income economies.
+The Global Health field of study is intended to prepare health professionals with prior relevant global health experience for leadership and management roles in global health at subnational, national, or international levels.
 The usual requirement that applicants to the MPH program obtain a JD prior to matriculation at the School of Public Health is waived.
 Upon successful completion of the program, joint degree students will be awarded both a JD and an MPH from the respective Harvard schools.

 Individuals interested in the joint JD/MPH program apply separately to the JD and MPH programs at Harvard Law School and Harvard Chan School.
 Each school independently reviews and accepts applicants.
-Students must be accepted by both programs in order to enroll in the joint program.
-Questions relating to the admissions process at each school should be addressed directly to that school.
+In order to enroll in the joint program, students must apply and be accepted to the Harvard Chan School MPH program during their first year at Harvard Law School.
+Questions relating to the admissions process at each school should be addressed directly to the admissions office of that school.

 When to Apply

-Unless the applicant’s choice of law school is contingent upon admission to the JD/MPH joint degree program, it is recommended that the application to Harvard Chan School and the joint degree program be made in the first semester of law school.
-This gives the applicant additional time to acquire health-related experience, which improves the chances of admission to the program.
-At this time, students will also have a better understanding of the demands of their legal studies and whether they would be able to manage the additional workload involved in pursuing joint degrees.
+Students may only apply to the Harvard Chan School MPH program to participate in the JD/MPH joint degree program during their 1L year at Harvard Law School At this time, students will also have a better understanding of the demands of their legal studies and whether they would be able to manage the additional workload involved in pursuing joint degrees.

 Information on the Law School’s admissions process can be found on the JD Admissions website.